 There are seeds that germinate faster than the others.
 For those that germinate late, they can take up to several days.
 One can tell once a seed has germinated once the seed starts to split into two and a sprout of life appears.
 The sprout is what you call the taproot, which will become the main stem of the marijuana plant.
-So, as soon as this comes out, it would indicate a successful germination.
-Ensure that the area is sterile where the seed is germinating – this is very crucial to the successful development, so never touch the seed or taproot once you see the seed starts to split.
+So, as soon as this comes out, it would indicate successful germination.
+Ensure that the area is sterile where the seed is germinating – this is very crucial to the successful development, so never touch the seed or taproot once you see the seed start to split.

 As soon as the taproot starts to show, it is high time to transfer the germinated seed into its designated growing medium.
-Place it in a small 2-inch pots to start.
+Place it in a small 2-inch pot to start.
 Follow these steps to guide you with transplanting the taproot.

-First time marijuana growers might find it frustrating sometimes, especially when germinating seeds don’t go as planned.
+First-time marijuana growers might find it frustrating sometimes, especially when germinating seeds don’t go as planned.
 But, you know what?
 This is just normal.
 Some seeds can be empty or duds, while others can be slow or take a bit longer to sprout.
 However, there are others that will sprout fast and grow quickly.

 These are like any typical seeds, oftentimes you can tell which strains will thrive and which won’t.
 This will enable growers to distinguish which of the plants they need to take cuttings from to clone and which can be bred with other stronger strains to help the grower create their own seed bank.

 For beginners, you might wonder how long it takes to germinate marijuana seeds.
 It actually depends.
 Germination for each marijuana strain depends on certain factors.
-Each strain has different growth span as well as different requirements.
+Each strain has a different growth span as well as different requirements.

 With all the debate over medical marijuana and legalization, many questions about how long it takes for marijuana seeds to germinate have popped up.
 Some people claim that when marijuana seeds are properly stored, you should be able to store them in your freezer for years while others say that you should only store your marijuana seeds for a limited time period.
 But, what is the truth?